Rigby High School: History

 In the sixties and seventies the high school was replaced with a new building located west of down town Rigby, which became Rigby Junior High, but is now an empty lot.
 Also in the 1960s, Rigby High School gained more students from the smaller high school of Roberts.
 Since 1988, Rigby High resided just west of the city limits, but now has a new high school which was finished in 2013.
 The new building now houses grades 9 through 12 is located immediately to the east of the old high school building, which is now the Middle School and houses grades 6 through 8.
 As of 2016, the school principal is Bryan Lords.

 Athletics

-Rigby competes in athletics in Idaho High School Activities Association (IHSAA) Class 5A, the highest classification in the state.
+Rigby competes in athletics in Idaho High School Activities Association (IHSAA) Class 6A, the highest classification in the state.
 It is a member of the High Country Conference.
 It also has an extended history of successful basketball teams.
-Rigby returned to Class 5A in 2016.
+Rigby started in the second highest classification before moving to the highest classification between the 1987 and the early 2000’s.
+Rigby returned to Class 5A in 2016 before the classification was re-designated as 6A in a state-wide reclassification in 2024.